stitchdata/docs/_integration-schemas/bing-ads/ads.md

       - `All` - Ad will be eligible for both search and native ad formats

   - name: "devicePreference"
-    type: ""
+    type: "integer"
     description: "Determines the device preference for showing the ad."

   - name: "editorialStatus"
-    type: ""
+    type: "string"
     description: "The editorial review status of the ad, which indicates whether the ad is pending review, approved, or disapproved."

   - name: "finalAppUrls"
+    type: "string"
+    description: "The last or final URL where a user who clicks on an in-app ad is taken."
+    array-attributes:
+      - name: "string"
+        type: "array"
+        description: "The app landing page URL."
+        array-attributes:
+          - name: "value"
-    type: ""
+            type: "string"
-    description: ""
+            description: "The app landing page URL."

   - name: "finalMobileUrls"
+    type: "array"
+    description: "The last or final URL where a user who clicks on a mobile ad is taken."
+    array-attributes:
+      - name: "string"
-    type: ""
+        type: "array"
         description: "The mobile landing page URL.
 This is only supported for text ads."
+        array-attributes:
+          - name: "value"
+            type: "string"
+            description: "The mobile landing page URL.
+This is only supported for text ads."

   - name: "finalUrls"
+    type: "string"
+    description: "The last or final URL where a user is taken, whether or not the click to final URL path included any redirects."
+    array-attributes:
+      - name: "string"
+        type: "array"
+        description: "The last or final URL where a user is taken, whether or not the click to final URL path included any redirects."
+        array-attributes:
+          - name: "value"
-    type: ""
+            type: "string"
-    description: "The last or final URl where a user is taken, whether or not the click to final URL path included any redirects."
+            description: "The last or final URL where a user is taken, whether or not the click to final URL path included any redirects."

   - name: "forwardCompatibilityMap"
     type: "array"
-    description: "Details about the forward compatibility "
+    description: "Details about the forward compatibility settings for the ad."
     doc-link: https://docs.microsoft.com/en-us/bingads/customer-management-service/keyvaluepairofstringstring
     array-attributes:
+      - name: "keyValuePairOfStringString"
+        type: "array"
+        description: "Key and value pairs for the ad's forward compatibility settings."
+        array-attributes:
+          - name: "key"
+            type: "string"
+            description: "The name of the setting."

+          - name: "value"
+            type: "string"
+            description: "The value of the setting."

   - name: "status"
-    type: ""
+    type: "string"
     description: "The status of the ad.
 Possible values are `Active` and `Paused`."

   - name: "trackingUrlTemplate"